moxystudio/webpack-isomorphic-compiler-reporter/README.md

 | [printError](https://github.com/moxystudio/webpack-sane-compiler-reporter/blob/fc0e3a804e8854a9115d284e95bfe2218fd82de6/index.js#L22) | Function responsible for generating a message of a Error instance | function | ![Example output](images/error.png) |

-### API

-As shown in the [usage](#usage) section above, the result of adding reporting on a compiler is a function that, when invoked, stops listening to the compiler events, hence halting any further output.

 ### Other exports

 For convenience this package also exports the [renderers](lib/renderers.js) used internally: